MetaSys-LISBP/PhysioFit/docs/models.rst

 .. warning:: The keys in the bounds and in the parameters to estimate dictionary must correspond!

+.. _fixed_parameters:

 Fixed parameters
 """"""""""""""""

 The fixed parameters are parameters that are given as constants in the model equations.
-For example, in the case of steady-state models that account for non enymatic degradation (see :ref:`steady-state-models`.), we need to give the unstable metabolite a constant that will define it's rate of degradation ::
+For example, in the case of steady-state models that account for non enymatic degradation (see :ref:`default_steady-state_models`.), we need to give the unstable metabolite a constant that will define it's rate of degradation ::

     self.fixed_parameters = {"Degradation": {